John Berendt: Career

 Berendt's second book, The City of Falling Angels, was published in September 2005.
-It chronicles interwoven lives in Venice in the aftermath of the fire that destroyed the La Fenice opera house.
+It chronicles interwoven lives in Venice in the aftermath of the fire that destroyed the Fenice opera house.
 According to Kirkus Reviews, "Berendt does great justice to an exalted city that has rightly fascinated the likes of Henry James, Robert Browning, and many filmmakers throughout the world."